 Pebble Tile Installation Tips

 Pebble tiles provide a unique look.
-Like most mosaics, they are comprised of lots of small pieces conveniently adhered to a mesh backing material.
-This makes the installation possible without the mind numbing process of setting a gazillion individual stones by hand.
-Most tile sheets are “keyed” so the installation interlocks from sheet to sheet but still gives a nice uniform but random look.
-Depending on your installation, most of these tiles can be set without much need for actual tile cuts.
-The random patterns can be rotated and the sheet’s backer cut with a simple utility knife.
-Individual stones can be removed or placed to customize the fit.
+Like most mosaics, they comprise many small pieces of rock, conveniently adhered to a mesh backing material.
+This makes installation possible without the mind-numbing process of setting a gazillion individual stones by hand.
+Most tile sheets are “keyed” so the installation interlocks from sheet to sheet, giving a nice uniform yet random look.
+Depending on your project, these tiles can usually be set without much need for actual tile cuts.
+The random patterns may be rotated and the sheet’s backer cut with a simple utility knife.
+Remove or place individual stones to customize the fit.

 Thin set or mastic?

-A good majority of pebble installs are on shower floors.
-Like a more traditional mosaic, these mats can easily conform to a sloped or drain-pitched concrete bed or built-up drain pan.
-While the use of mastic is a fine alternative for backsplashes and low moisture environments, the shower floor requires a really durable product like cement based thin set.
+The majority of pebble installs are on shower floors.
+Like more traditional mosaics, these mats can easily conform to a sloped or drain-pitched concrete bed or built-up drain pan.
+While the use of mastic is a fine adhesive for backsplashes and lower-moisture environments, the shower floor requires a really durable product like cement-based thinset.

-Another reason I like to dry fit ahead of time is thin set only has a fixed “pot life” and once it starts to become too stiff the installation becomes more problematic.
-Rushing a pebble tile installation will only lead to poor results.
-For pebble tiles to look and feel good (the rounded stone tops act like little foot massagers) the install depth needs to be just right.
-The size of the stones will vary but most like to bed about 1/8” deep.
-If a small amount of thin set oozes up through the mesh backer you will get a great long lasting and secure bond.
-If a lot oozes up then the thin set is competing with the “grout zone”.
+Another reason I like to dry fit ahead of time is that thinset only has a fixed “pot life” and once it starts to become too stiff, the installation becomes more problematic.
+Rushing a pebble tile installation only leads to poor results.
+For pebble tiles to look and feel good (the rounded stone tops act as little foot massagers), the install depth needs to be just right.
+Size of the stones varies but most like to bed about 1/8” deep.
+If a small amount of thinset oozes up through the mesh backer, you'll get a great long-lasting and secure bond.
+If a lot oozes up, the thinset is competing with the “grout zone.”

 Sanded grout is what you need

-When I grout for these parameters I like to work in smaller areas so I can stay on top of the grout clean up, just like when working with thin set grout has a limited “pot life” and when it starts to become stiff the ease of workability does down.
+When I grout for these parameters, I like to work in smaller areas so I can stay on top of the grout cleanup.
 Most grout cleanups are done pretty dry, with a grout sponge that is barely damp.
-When working with pebbles a wetter sponge will allow you remove a bit more of the grout to maintain the profile of the stones' bumps.
+When working with pebbles, a wetter sponge will allow you remove a bit more of the grout to maintain the profile of the stones' bumps.

-Simply running a grout float over the stones and doing a quick wipe with the sponge results in a pretty flat and smooth surface…but if you wanted flat your should not have spent all of that extra money on the pebbles.
+Simply running a grout float over the stones and doing a quick wipe with the sponge would result in a pretty flat and smooth surface…but if you wanted flat, you should not have spent all that extra money on the pebbles.